sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 How do I view which specific recipients have opened or clicked within one of my campaigns?
 {% endanchor %}

+To quickly view which recipients have either opened one of your campaigns or have clicked within one of your campaigns, click **Campaigns** under **Marketing Campaigns** in the left hand navigation menu.
+Click the campaign you're interested in, and hover your cursor over either the "Unique Opens" or "Unique Clicks" tile and click **View Details**.

+![]({{root_url}}/images/mc_faq_2.png)

-You can view which recipients have opened or click in your campaigns by creating a segment based on your campaign's engagement statistics.
+You can also create a segment of recipients have opened or click in your campaigns based on your campaign's engagement statistics.
 For detailed instructions on how to use your engagement stats, [visit our User Guide]({{root_url}}/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Engagement-Statistics).
 For other ideas on how to leverage these engagement stats, [checkout this classroom article]({{root_url}}/Classroom/Basics/Marketing_Campaigns/engagement_stats.html).

-![]({{root_url}}/images/mc_faq_2.png)

 {% anchor h3 %}
 What is the maximum number of lists and segments that I can create?
 {% endanchor %}

 You can create up to 100 lists and 100 segments.
+Each resource is independently limited to 100.
+In other words, you can create 100 lists and 100 segments, but not 200 of one and 0 of the other.

 **********